vmware-archive/nsxraml/md-version/nsxvapi.md

 For example: `PUT /api/2.0/services/securitytags/tag/securitytag-21/vm/vm-102,vm-134,vm-276`

+**Note:** this method can attach a universal security tag to a virtual machine.
+However, this method checks that the VM exists on the NSX Manager to which the API call is sent.
+In a cross-vCenter active active environment, the VM might exist on a secondary NSX Manager, and so the call would fail.

+You can instead use the `POST /api/2.0/services/securitytags/tag/{tagId}/vm?action=attach` method to attach universal security tags to a VM that is not local to the primary NSX Manager.
+This method does not check that the VM is local to the NSX Manager.

 * **delete** *(secured)*: Detach a security tag from the specified virtual machine.

 You can specify multiple VMs by ID by providing a comma